- The Washington Times - Thursday, February 12, 2026

 “No American, regardless of party, supports having their taxpayer dollars fund a secret police force that operates without transparency or accountability,” said Senate Minority Leader Charles E. Schumer, New York Democrat.

-The shutdown, however, impacts far more than ICE and CPB, which have a separate stream of funding they can use to continue deportation operations.
+The shutdown, however, impacts far more than ICE and CBP, which have separate funding streams to continue deportation operations.

-Other DHS agencies, including the Transportation Security Administration, the Federal Emergency Management Agency, the Coast Guard, the Cybersecurity and Infrastructure Security Agency and the Secret Service, will have to halt non-essential functions.
+Other agencies within the department, including the Transportation Security Administration, the Federal Emergency Management Agency, the Coast Guard, the Cybersecurity and Infrastructure Security Agency, and the Secret Service, will have to halt nonessential functions.

-Democrats have no plan for ending the shutdown, short of the Republicans and the Trump administration accepting their demands — proposals they say would force ICE and CPB to be held to the same standards as local law enforcement.
+Democrats have no plan for ending the shutdown, short of the Republicans and the Trump administration accepting their demands.
+They say their proposals would force ICE and CBP to be held to the same standards as local law enforcement.

 “Is it really the case that the Trump administration wants to defend and continue defending ICE agents who gas little babies, who sweep through neighborhoods and pick up American citizens and who shoot people in the back in the middle of the day?” said Sen. Elizabeth Warren, Massachusetts Democrat.

-White House border czar Tom Homan announced Thursday that the Trump administration would withdraw remaining ICE and CPB forces in Minnesota, where many of the violent incidents have taken place.
+White House border czar Tom Homan announced Thursday that the Trump administration would withdraw remaining ICE and CBP forces in Minnesota, where many of the violent incidents have taken place.

-Democrats welcomed the move, but dismissed it as “lip service” without broader legislative changes.
+Democrats welcomed the withdrawal but dismissed it as “lip service” without broader legislative changes.

 “Do they just redeploy to some other city to harass a bunch of citizens?” said Sen. Brian Schatz, Hawaii Democrat.

-The legislative changes Democrats are seeking include forcing ICE to end “indiscriminate” arrests; require its agents to wear body cameras and identification and ban masks; obtain judicial warrants to make arrests on private property; and limit the public spaces it conducts enforcement to exclude areas near schools, courts, medical facilities and other “sensitive” locations.
+The legislative changes Democrats are seeking include forcing ICE to end “indiscriminate” arrests; requiring its agents to wear body cameras and identification but no masks; obtaining judicial warrants to make arrests on private property; and limiting the public spaces it conducts enforcement to exclude areas near schools, courts, medical facilities and other “sensitive” locations.

 The White House this week provided a counterproposal to Democrats’ demands, and negotiations are expected to continue despite the partisan finger-pointing.
 Democrats said they plan to send a new offer back to the White House this weekend.